City of Algona

-As of March 17, all City facilities are closed to the public until further notice.
+All City facilities are closed to the public until further notice.
 This includes City Hall, Library, Welcome Center, Wastewater Plant, Street Shed, Park Shed, and Fire Station.
 City staff are available to assist the public by phone, email, or appointment if necessary.
-As a precaution to help support the continuity of city services, city staff are rotating schedules working from home and self-isolating.

 Permits & Inspections: The City is still issuing building and right-of-way permits and conducting inspections.
 Contact City Hall if you have questions or need to schedule an appointment.
 See the Building/Inspections page for additional information.

-Library: Beginning April 6, the Algona Public Library will offer curbside pickup on Tuesdays and Thursdays from 11:00 am – 1:00 pm.
-In addition to books, we can hand out tax forms and printouts.
+Library: The Algona Public Library is offering curbside pickup on Tuesdays and Thursdays from 11:00 am – 1:00 pm and on Tuesdays from 4:30-6:00.
+In addition to books, the Library can print and hand out tax forms and other documents.
 Patrons who have access to a computer should submit requests by 3:00 PM at least one day in advance of pick up on the Library's webpage under " At A Distance – Curbside Pick Up" or call the Library at 295-5476.